h2oai/datatable/docs/manual/comparison_with_pandas.rst

     3	2	30	50	4
     4	2	4	50	4

-Note the results above is sorted by the grouping column.
+Note that the result above is sorted by the grouping column.
 If you want the data to maintain the same shape as the source data, then :func:`update()` is a better option (and usually faster) :

 .. code-block:: python